Preferred gender pronoun: Terminology

-There exists some disagreement on whether or not to refer to PGPs as "preferred".
-Some people omit the word preferred, calling them "gender pronouns" or simply "pronouns" to emphasize that correct use of pronouns is a social obligation rather than an individual preference.
-There is concern that including preferred in the name may cause the perception that using an individual's PGPs is optional.
-Levin states that "pronouns aren't 'preferred' but simply correct or incorrect for someone's identity."
+Many LGBTQ+ style guides such as the GLAAD Media Reference Guide, recommend against referring to pronouns as "preferred", to emphasize that their correct usage is not optional, nor an individual preference.
+Levin says that "pronouns aren't 'preferred' but simply correct or incorrect for someone's identity."

 Organizational policies

 Some organizations have introduced policies facilitating the specifying of PGPs, particularly in email signatures.
 These include Workday, Virgin Group, TIAA, Marks & Spencer IBM, the U.S. Air Force, U.S. Marine Corps, BBC, and United Kingdom Ministry of Defence.

 Some companies change policies to encourage sharing of PGPs to be more attractive and inclusive to transgender and non-binary staff and customers.
-Out & Equal recommended that employers make providing pronouns something that is voluntary rather than required and said that using the right pronouns makes a difference, especially for those who are gender non-confirming and transgender.
+Out & Equal recommended that employers make providing pronouns something that is voluntary rather than required and said that using the right pronouns makes a difference, especially for those who are gender non-conforming and transgender.
 Blackboard, the online learning tool, outlined the importance of preferred gender pronouns and how to set them within the program.
 The Te Kawa Mataaho Public Service Commission provided guidance on using PGPs in email signatures and the Australian Government's Style Manual has a sub-section about "pronoun choice".

 In July 2021, the Scottish Government proposed its 8,000 civil servants should pledge to include their PGPs in their emails, but an internal poll revealed that more than half were unwilling to do so.
-Permanent Secretary to the Scottish Government Leslie Evans dismissed the poll results as "disappointing", and a trans woman and political campaigner Debbie Hayton warned of possible consequences of the proposal for trans people, while the campaign group For Women Scotland opposed the proposal, calling it "frightening" and "undemocratic".
+Permanent Secretary to the Scottish Government Leslie Evans dismissed the poll results as "disappointing", and a trans woman and political campaigner Debbie Hayton warned of possible consequences of the proposal for trans people, while the anti-trans campaign group For Women Scotland opposed the proposal, calling it "frightening" and "undemocratic".

 In August 2021, a letter signed by the Leeds University and College Union and University of Leeds LGBTQ staff and student groups, to Vice Chancellor Simone Buitendijk, called on the University to implement policies to confront transphobia and a hostile environment on campus, including not asking trans people for Gender Recognition Certificates.
 Toward the end of the letter, the groups suggested an "effective and fit-for-purpose pronouns policy" which included Buitendjik using pronouns in her email signature, and fostering an environment "which encourages the sharing of pronouns" in order to show support for transgender people.
 In October 2021, the Leeds University and College Union reported that "some limited progress" had been made in response to their letter, but did not mention PGPs.

 In August 2021, Scotland's government recommended that schools allow trans students to use their chosen bathrooms, names, and pronouns.